HelanaNady/DataStructures/styleGuide.md

 # coding style followed

-coding style followed to make everything consistent
+> [!NOTE]
+> The primary goal is to explain concepts rather than focusing on implementation details.
+Therefore, we choose not to use setters and getters to access class data members.
+This approach keeps the code concise and directs attention to the core ideas being discussed.

-- class name should be written in pascal case
+- class name should be written in PascalCasee
 ```cpp
 class LinkedList
 ```

 ----

-- functions and variable names should be written in camelcase
+- functions and variable names should be written in camelCase
 ex:
 ```cpp
 void isEmpty() const;